Over 20% of people on social welfare in June 2022 were non-Irish - CSO

 Over 20% of the almost 200,000 people recorded on the Live Register last month were non-Irish.

-That's according to the Central Statistics Office (CSO), which today (Friday July 8) published the latest seasonally adjusted Live Register figures for June 2022.
+That's according to the Central Statistics Office (CSO), which has published the latest seasonally adjusted Live Register figures for June 2022.

 The latest CSO data reveals 186,819 people were recorded as unemployed and receiving government assistance.